Zapper-fi/protocol/docs/api-intro/portfolio-totals.md

 ##### Claimables

-Let's say you are want to show a user all the tokens can claim across all the onchain apps they have used and how much it is in USD.
+Let's say you want to show a user all the tokens they can claim across all the onchain apps they have used and how much it's worth in USD.
 You would pass `address` for the user and return the `portfolio` object, with fields such as `token`, `address`, `balanceUSD`, `symbol`, and `price`.
 Example of the response below:

 ```json
 {